quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part12_4.10_SIMDVector.md

 :p How do you find a character's position on the next frame using vectors?
 ??x
-To find a character's position on the next frame, you scale its velocity vector by the frame time interval \( \Delta t \) and add it to the current position.
+To find a character's position on the next frame, you scale its velocity vector by the frame time interval $\Delta t$ and add it to the current position.
 This process is known as explicit Euler integration.

 ```java
 Point3d updatePosition(Point3d currentPosition, Vector3d velocity, double deltaTime) {